AVSLab/basilisk/docs/installOnLinux.md

     # Update current software
     $ apt-get update

-    # Helpful for Debian systems -  all packages neeed to compile such as gcc and g++ compilers and other utils.
+    # Helpful for Debian systems -  all packages need to compile such as gcc and g++ compilers and other utils.
     $ apt-get install build-essential

     # Installing the header files for the Python C API